Halium/docs/porting/install-build/plasma-mobile.rst

 Install rootfs and system.img
 -----------------------------

 Use the plasma mobile rootfs.
-Download the latest version from: `<https://images.plasma-mobile.org/rootfs/>`_.
+Download the latest version from here: `<https://images.plasma-mobile.org/rootfs/>`_.

+If you have a "CAF" device (Code Aurora Forum), then you must use the rootfs from here: `<https://images.plasma-mobile.org/caf-rootfs/>`_.
+Generally speaking, if it is a Qualcomm device and it is not a Nexus, then it is CAF.

 Debugging